manticoresoftware/clt/README.md

   You can locate the complete output replayed in the same file name but with a .rep extension.
 In this case, it's test.rep.

+We utilize bash to initiate an interactive environment when you record a test.
+It's important to note that we reset the environment to ensure maximum compatibility with various operating systems.
+As of now, there is no option to pass environment variables from outside into the test environment.

 ## GitHub Workflow example

 CLT provides a ready-to-use GitHub action to run all tests located in your `tests` folder, or any that you specify.
 Here is an example of how to use it: